 There are many issues here.
-Lots of research about telomeres and telomerase involve stem cells, because stem cells produce telomerase, therefore have longer telomeres and live longer.
-There is much debate about stem cells and whether or not we should consider them living beings, are playing god, cloning humans, etc. There is also the big question about population control.
-If we die a lot less often, how do we house and feed all of these 150 year olds?
+Lots of research about telomeres and telomerase involve stem cells because stem cells produce telomerase, therefore have longer telomeres and live longer.
+There is much debate about stem cells and whether or not we should consider them living beings, are playing god, cloning humans, etc. There is also a big question about population control.
+If we live longer lives, how do we care for all these centenarians?

 On the flip side, some say that aging is a disease like any other and that we have a responsibility to eradicate it.
 This is big stuff, right up there with “Why am I here” and “What happens after I die?”
 There is also the question Einstein asked himself after developing the atomic bomb, “Just because we can, does that mean we should?”

 Is it possible that all that we experience through aging and illness brings wisdom and empathy?
 Does aging build character and depth that we would lose if we didn’t have to struggle?
 I watched both of my parents die of cancer.
 They experienced a lot of pain and loss of independence, loss of dignity.
 I can see how it would have been better for them to not have those experiences.
 However, they did not resent their illnesses.